Elections in Tennessee

-This is a list of past elections in the U.S. state of Tennessee.
-Tennessee's politics are currently dominated by the Republican Party.
-Republicans currently hold both of the state's U.S. Senate seats, a majority of Congressional seats, and the state legislature.
-Democratic strength is largely concentrated in Nashville, Memphis, and parts of Knoxville, Chattanooga, and Clarksville.
-Several sunburn areas of Nashville and Memphis also contain significant Democratic minorities.
-Tennessee is one of thirteen states which holds its presidential primaries on Super Tuesday.
+Elections in Tennessee are held to fill various local, state, and federal seats.
+Special elections may be held to fill vacancies at other points in time.
+Statewide legislative referrals and referendums may also be on the ballot in some elections.
+Tennessee is one of thirteen states that holds its presidential primaries on Super Tuesday.

 Tennessee does not require voters to declare a party affiliation when registering.
-The state is one of eight states which require voters to present a form of photo identification.
+The state is one of eight states that require voters to present a form of photo identification.
+In a 2020 study, Tennessee was ranked as the 5th hardest state for citizens to vote in.

 Between the end of the Civil War and the mid-20th century, Tennessee was part of the Democratic Solid South, but had the largest Republican minority of any former Confederate state.
 During this time, East Tennessee was heavily Republican and the western two thirds mostly voted Democratic, with the latter dominating the state.
 This division was related to the state's pattern of Unionist and Confederate loyalism during the Civil War.

+Tennessee's politics are currently dominated by the Republican Party.
+Republicans currently hold both of the state's U.S. Senate seats, a majority of congressional seats, and the state legislature.
+Democratic strength is largely concentrated in Nashville, Memphis, and parts of Knoxville, Chattanooga, and Clarksville.
+Some suburban areas of Nashville and Memphis also contain significant Democratic minorities.